Atom Calculator

 Frequently Asked Questions

-An atom is the smallest unit of matter that retains the properties of an element.
-It consists of a nucleus containing protons and neutrons, surrounded by electrons in orbital shells.
-Protons have positive charge, electrons have negative charge, and neutrons are neutral.
+An atom is the smallest unit of matter that retains the chemical properties of an element.
+It consists of a central nucleus containing protons and neutrons, surrounded by a cloud of electrons.
+Protons and neutrons are collectively called nucleons.

-How do I calculate the number of neutrons in an atom?
+How do I find the mass number of an atom?

-What is the mass number of an atom with 2 protons and 2 neutrons?
+What is the mass number of an atom of helium that contains 2 neutrons?